 Controllable: Companies have control, or significant influence, over the value of the indicator measured, which enhances action planning and target achievement.
 For instance, a company may be able to track the water its supplier uses from a specific basin.
 Indicators on larger-scale impacts, like landscape-level state indicators, may be less controllable by a single company but are also important to track.
-When used, they should be coupled with controllable indicators on activities or pressures.
+When used, they should be coupled with Compa controllable indicators on activities or pressures.

+Predictable:It is possible to

+assess in advance (with relative

+certainty) how different potential

+actions will affect the indicator.align

+Earth

+and s

-Predictable: It is possible to assess in advance (with relative certainty) how different potential actions will affect the indicator.
-If an indicator is predictable, it assists companies in planning actions to reduce impacts or help regenerate/ restore nature.
+goalsIf an indicator is predictable, it

+assists companies in planning

+actions to reduce impacts or help regenerate/

+restore nature.align

+Earth

+and s